5 MCP Servers We Use to Run Client Outbound on Claude Code

 }

 All credential references use environment variable interpolation.
-The .env file stays separate and is never committed to the repo.
+The .env file stays separate and never gets committed to the repo.

-Before MCP servers, a Claude Code session looked like this: ask Claude to write a script, run the script in a terminal, copy the output back into Claude, ask it what to do next.
-Functional, but every step required manual handoffs.
+Before MCP servers, a Claude Code session went like this: ask Claude to write a script, run the script in a terminal, copy the output back into Claude, ask it what to do next.
+Functional, but every step is a manual handoff.

-With MCP servers connected, a session looks like this: describe the workflow you want to run, watch Claude execute it across all your systems, get a summary of what happened.
+With MCP servers wired in, a session goes like this: describe the workflow you want, watch Claude execute it across all your systems, get a summary of what happened.
 The intelligence and the tooling are in the same place.

-This is not theoretical.
-In a recent campaign setup for a SaaS client, what used to take our team 4-5 hours of setup (pulling the lead list, running enrichment, scoring, loading into Instantly, setting up the campaign) now runs in under an hour.
-Most of that hour is us reviewing Claude's outputs and approving before anything goes live -- which is exactly where our attention should be.
+This isn't theoretical.
+In a recent campaign setup for a SaaS client, what used to take our team 4-5 hours (pulling the lead list, running enrichment, scoring, loading into Instantly, setting up the campaign) now runs in under an hour.
+Most of that hour is us reviewing Claude's outputs and approving before anything goes live, which is exactly where our attention should be.

-The practical ceiling for MCP-connected workflows is not the AI -- it is the quality of your data and the clarity of your directives.
-Which is why we pair every MCP integration with a written directive that defines exactly what the workflow is supposed to do, what good output looks like, and what edge cases to handle.
+The practical ceiling on MCP-connected workflows isn't the AI.
+It's the quality of your data and the clarity of your directives.
+That's why we pair every MCP integration with a written directive defining what the workflow is supposed to do, what good output looks like, and what edge cases to handle.

-For a deeper look at how we structure those directives, see our post on agentic workflows explained.
+For more on how we structure those directives, see agentic workflows explained.
 For what this looks like as a client-facing service, see our go-to-market systems page.

-If you are setting up MCP servers for a GTM operation and do not know where to start:
+If you're setting up MCP servers for a GTM operation and don't know where to start:

 Start with your database.
-Whether that is Supabase, Postgres, or another data store, connecting Claude Code to your primary data source is the highest-leverage first step.
+Supabase, Postgres, whatever.
+Connecting Claude Code to your primary data source is the highest-leverage first step.
 Everything else in your stack flows through data.
-Add Playwright second if you do any kind of research or lead verification work.
-The ability to browse the web in context is worth a lot.
+Add Playwright second if you do any kind of research or lead verification.
+Browsing the web in context is worth a lot.
 Build custom API MCPs last for the tools specific to your stack.
-These take a few hours each to build but pay off quickly for any tool you use daily.The pattern we have found that works: build one integration, prove the workflow, then add the next.
-Trying to wire up five systems at once before you have validated any single workflow is a recipe for a complex system that does not actually work reliably.
+Each one takes a few hours to build and pays off quickly for any tool you use daily.The pattern that works: build one integration, prove the workflow, then add the next.
+Trying to wire up five systems at once before you've validated any single workflow is how you end up with a complex setup that doesn't actually run reliably.

-MCP servers are not magic.
-They are pipes.
+MCP servers aren't magic.
+They're pipes.
 What matters is what you do with the connection.

 Frequently Asked Questions